 Instead, investors will receive cash flow each month.
 While many stocks pay quarterly dividends, they do not all abide by the same schedule.
 This article explores three stocks that pay quarterly dividends, but do so on varying schedules, so that an investor who owns all three will receive one dividend payment in each calendar month.

 Even better, all three stocks have high dividend yields above 5%.

-You can download your full list of all 300+ securities with 5%+ yields below to save for future reference.
+You can download your full list of all 140+ securities with 5%+ yields below: